 A swimmer's opinion

 I personally do not think pH is the leading cause of eye and skin irritation in swimming pools.
 I believe chlorine is–specifically combined chlorine, like chloramines.
-Bromine pools too, and their disinfection byproducts (DBPs) called bromamines.
+Bromine pools too, and their disinfection byproducts (DBPs) are called bromamines.
 I trained every day in a bromine pool for many years, and while it was less irritating to me than chlorine, it could still make my eyes burn.
 I cannot tell the difference between a 7.2 pool and a 7.8 pool.

 Is there even such a thing as an "ideal pH"?
 We have to take LSI, chlorine efficiency and bather comfort into consideration, which is why we recommend a containment strategy, not a strict pH range.
 In pools with CYA in them, pH impact on chlorine strength is negligible.
 If your pool is serviced weekly and your primary chlorine is trichlor, you may want a higher pH because trichlor will lower it, and CYA will further lower the LSI.
 If you're using cal hypo or liquid chlorine, you will want a slightly lower pH, because those chlorines raise the pH.
 Keep in mind, the pH will rise naturally anyway.

 The name of the game is optimizing chlorine's strength while also maintaining LSI balance.
 As mentioned earlier, pools with over 10 ppm CYA can afford a higher pH because the impact on chlorine is so much less.